-The opening Scenes of the Film are located at the Mcallister house and are shot in Chicago so we will not focus on these and begin once Kevin touches down in New York.
-The other Scenes are meant to be in Florida, they probably weren’t, and besides are not very interesting so we will stick to New York scenes, only.
+The Opening Scenes of the Film are located at the Mcallister house and are shot in Chicago so we will not focus on these and begin once Kevin touches down in New York.
+The other Scenes are meant to be in Florida, they probably weren’t, and besides are not very interesting so we will stick to New York scenes only.

 La Guardia Airport

 Kevin First arrives at La Guardia Airport and after conversing with the check-in girl (at Arrivals?)
 Gazes out over the City!
-It’s worth lying into La Guardia simply for this view!
+It’s worth flying into La Guardia simply for this view!
 Well, it would be if La Guardia had that view, or if Kevin was at La Guardia.
 The Scenes were shot at O’Hare in Chicago.
 We are unsure if the window scene was shot in Chicago and the backdrop was “added” in, or if some set was built in an office somewhere on long island.
 But we know it wasn’t La Guardia.

 The View itself is from somewhere around long island City and includes the Pepsi Cola Sign.
 However, the area has undergone extensive regeneration and is unrecognizable anyway.
 At least the stock footage of landing planes is actually La Guardia!